What is hash? Well for one, it may be the forefather of all cannabis concentrates.

 If this doesn’t prove to be a good smoking experience, priming your hash into more smoke ready form, like mentioned above, will do the trick.
 To do this, place your hash on a metal spoon or key and gently apply a flame until the hash’s texture becomes soft and malleable.
 Then, break it into pieces and sprinkle it into your bowl, whether by itself or on top of dried flower.

-Lastly, you can put your hash in a beverage such as the traditional Indian drink ‘bhang’, one of the many varieties of cannabis tea.
-By making ‘bhang’ you’ll take part in an ancient tradition dating to at least 1000 BC, that continues to this day.
+Lastly, you can put your hash in a beverage such as the traditional Indian drink ‘bhang’, or one of the many varieties of cannabis tea.
+By making ‘bhang’ you’ll take part in an ancient tradition dating to at least 2000 BC, that continues to this day.
 Interestingly, ‘bhang’ is said to help with many issues, from dysentery to sunstroke, and, even speech impediments.

 With knowledge of the different ways hash can be consumed in-hand, let’s dig deeper into several ways it can be extracted.

-How is Hash Made?
+How to Make Hash

 Remember trichomes?
 Those tiny crystals just glistening all over your cannabis buds?
 Well these areas hold the highest concentration of cannabinoids and terpenes.